 WASHINGTON (AP) — The United States and Japan have agreed to make it easier to import each other's organic products, the latest step in a global effort that could give consumers access to more — and cheaper — organic food.

-The Agriculture Department planned to announce an agreement Thursday between the United States and Japan that will allow organic products to be certified in one of the countries and be sold as organic in both.
-The agreement will allow producers to sell their products in both countries without going through the lengthy process of getting certified twice.
+The Agriculture Department is planning to announce an agreement Thursday between the United States and Japan that will allow organic products to be certified in one of the countries and be sold as organic in both.

 The agreement is similar to a 2009 deal with Canada and a 2012 deal with the European Union.
-Agriculture officials say they are looking at agreements with other countries — Korea, and possibly India, Brazil and Mexico down the road — that could also make it easier for U.S. organic farmers to sell abroad.
+Agriculture officials say they are looking at agreements with other countries as well.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.